 In story: The trajectory modifier: the beat movement pattern that distinguishes stories within the same archetype family.
 Two films can share the same vadi, samvadi, graha, and nyasa, yet feel structurally different because one Dwells in a single register while another Rebounds or Returns.
 The pakad is what separates variants of the same archetype.

-Stories in the Ma-Dominant family are driven by plot machinery.
+Stories in the Reversal Dominant family are driven by plot machinery.
 Reversals, twists, and shifting ground are the story's primary language.
-Whether triumphant or tragic, Ma-Dominant films are about the experience of the ground shifting beneath the protagonist.
+Whether triumphant or tragic, Reversal Dominant films are about the experience of the ground shifting beneath the protagonist.

-Stories in the Pa-Dominant family are defined by sustained darkness.
+Stories in the Crisis Dominant family are defined by sustained darkness.
 Crisis is not a single beat but a condition the protagonist inhabits for an extended period.

-Stories in the Ri-Dominant family are defined by a disruption that never fully leaves the room.
+Stories in the Incitement Dominant family are defined by a disruption that never fully leaves the room.
 The inciting event, the wound, the mystery, the displacement, retains structural weight throughout the story rather than receding after Act 1.

-This classification framework was developed by the Quanten Arc research team through structural analysis of 405 films across Drama, Thriller, Action, Horror, Comedy, Romance, Adventure, Mystery, Science Fiction, and Fantasy.
-Each film was manually segmented into narrative beats and scored on the five Hindustani classical music parameters.
+This classification framework was developed by the Quanten Media research team through structural analysis of 556 films across Drama, Thriller, Action, Horror, Comedy, Romance, Adventure, Mystery, Science Fiction, and Fantasy.
+Each film was manually segmented into narrative beats and scored on the five Carnatic music parameters.

 The rule-based classifier was derived from the most statistically significant parameter combinations observed across the corpus.
 The framework is descriptive, not prescriptive: it identifies structural patterns in completed works and does not claim that all strong films follow these patterns.

-Film counts and IMDb averages are derived from the 405-film Quanten Arc library.
+Narrative counts and median IMDb scores are drawn live from the Quanten Arc library.
 Browse all titles to explore individual narrative analyses.
+Have questions?
+Get in touch.